llaske/sugarizer/README.md

 The Sugar Learning Platform is a leading learning platform that began in the famous One Laptop Per Child project.
 It is used every day by nearly 3 million children around the world.

-Sugarizer is a web implementation of the platform, and runs on every device - from tiny Raspberry Pi computers to small Android and iOS phones to tablets and to laptops and desktops.
+Sugarizer is a web implementation of the platform and runs on every device - from tiny Raspberry Pi computers to small Android and iOS phones to tablets and to laptops and desktops.
 It has 3 broad components:

 * Thin Client: a web application that runs in modern web browsers
 * Client: an installable app for every operating system
 * Server: a nodejs/express server for clients to connect with

-Enjoy the experience and help us reach every children on every device in every country.
+Enjoy the experience and help us reach every child on every device in every country.

 # Thin Client

 [Run it now! (server.sugarizer.org)](http://server.sugarizer.org/)

-Sugarizer Thin Client is a web application that runs on any device with a recent Chrome version, and has also been tested successfully on Firefox, Safari and IE.
+Sugarizer Thin Client is a web application that runs on any device with a recent Chrome version and has also been tested successfully on Firefox, Safari and IE.

 Features include: